corne12345/Lekker-oke-/README.md

 a constraint optimisation problem.
 The score function of this problem is based on the base price of the houses and an enlargement factor based on the amount of free space for this house.
 This can be summarised like this:
-Type of house, base price, minimum free space, bonus enlargement% for extra free space S, 285000, 2, 3
+Type of house, base price, minimum free space, bonus enlargement for extra free space S, 285000, 2, 3
 M, 399000, 3, 4
 L, 610000, 6, 6